Coronavirus Updates and Pacific Surfliner Service Adjustments

 - Face Coverings Now Required: Amtrak is requiring that all customers in stations, on trains and Thruway buses wear facial coverings that cover their nose and mouth.
 The Centers for Disease Control and Prevention (CDC) recommends the use of simple cloth facial coverings or masks to slow the spread of the virus and prevent transmission.
 Customers must supply their own facial covering.
-Facial coverings can be removed when customers are seated alone or with a travel companion in their own pair of seats.
 Small children who are not able to maintain a facial covering are exempt from this requirement.
 Please visit the CDC website for detailed instructions on how to make your own facial covering.

 - Enhancing cleaning protocols: Amtrak has increased the frequency of cleaning service on all trains and at stations to multiple times a day, and in some cases, on an hourly basis.
 Crews have increased the use of disinfectants to wipe down handrails, doorknobs, handles and surfaces.

 - Increasing supplies of disinfectant products: The quantity of sanitizers and disinfectant wipes available for customers and employees has been increased throughout the trains and at stations.

 - Reinforcing good hygiene practices: Amtrak is regularly sharing with employees and customers best practices on ways to protect against communicable diseases.

 Follow the guidelines below to help prevent the spread of viruses like COVID-19, flu, or common cold:

 - Wash hands frequently with soap and water for at least 20 seconds (long enough to sing “Happy Birthday” twice).
 If you can’t wash your hands, use a hand sanitizer that contains at least 60% alcohol.